binary-manu/arch-ansible/README.md

 vagrant up --provider=virtualbox && vagrant reload
 ```

+After login, type `startx` to run the GUI.

 There's a good deal of things that can be customized: DE themes,
 preinstalled utilities, screensaver behaviour and more.
 Have a look at
 the [documentation][docs] for more information.
 The [side